The Chool Bus (ch13)

 “Indeed he is,” Jack responded.

 “Good.
 I can check on his eligibility on the road, and i’ll give him the standard interview while in Laramie.
-If his references check out, maybe…” Professor T. was secretly hoping this would work out as Mr. Wellstone had a refreshing positive vibe.
+If his references check out, maybe…” Professor T was secretly hoping this would work out as Mr Wellstone had a refreshing positive vibe.
 Smart, funny, physically imposing, and genuinely interested in the research the Forks were conducting and the tight-knit camaraderie displayed by this motley collection of humanity.

-The Chool Bus rolled into Larimie in time for the gang to grab some lunch and get freshened up before gathering participants for the focus group interviews.
+The Chool Bus rolled into Laramie in time for the gang to grab lunch and get freshened up before gathering participants for the focus group interviews.
 And, as expected, the room was divided as the nation’s fibrillating heart seemed to be in this culturally-fraught era.
-But, the session was conducted professionally, and participants behaved respectfully.
+But the session was conducted professionally and participants behaved respectfully.
 As soon as they got started, it was over.
-Participants went their separate ways and the Forks pointed the Chool Bus toward the brew-pub designated for rendezvous with Mr. Wellstone.
+Participants went their separate ways and the Forks pointed the Chool Bus toward the designated brew-pub for the rendezvous with Mr Wellstone.

 As is often the case, one anecdote leads to another with this group so Jack, musing about post-Forks times, recalled a highly-unlikely story where he, partnered with a gonzo ski-resort co-worker, someone that went by the alias, Fozzy (for the sake of anonymity).